Specialist Income Management Service Standard

 We will tell the Court how much you owe, what you have paid and what we have done to help you manage your debt.We will normally ask the Court to award us our legal costs, which means that you will have to pay an extra amount on top of what you owe us in rent.

 The court order will normally require you to pay your rent plus an extra amount each week to pay off your arrears.
 This order will stay in force for as long as the Court says, or until you have paid off all your debt and any court costs.
+However, if the Court awarded an outright order of possession of your home, in addition to clearing all the arrears and costs you must also make an application to the court to request the possession order is set aside otherwise the order remains enforceable.

 You can take someone with you to represent you in court.There is usually a duty solicitor or an adviser available at the Court, or you can get advice from the Citizens Advice Service or a solicitor.